-Consistently with the evolution of the Organisational Model, a new "Guideline on Information flows to the Supervisory Board of Poste Italiane" was drafted in July 2018 relatively to the sensitive activities singled out by the ARAIM of competence and addressed to all the organizational functions.
-This Guideline was updated in February 2020.
+Consistently with the evolution of the Organizational Model, Poste Italiane adopted the "Guideline on 231 Information flows to the Supervisory Board of Poste Italiane" addressed to all organizational functions, with reference to the sensitive activities identified out by the relevant MIAR.

-The Poste Italiane Organisational Model envisages a Company Supervisory Board of a collegiate nature consisting of at least two members from outside the Company - one of whom acts as Chair of the Supervisory Board.
-A member of the SB can therefore be identified (3) from among the heads of functions within the Group who are not assigned management or operational roles and who have adequate requirements of independence, professionalism and integrity (4).
+The Poste Italiane Organizational Model makes provision for a Company Supervisory Board of a joint nature consisting of three members, one in-house and two from outside the Company - one of whom acts as Chair of the Supervisory Board.
+The internal member of the SB can therefore be identified from among the heads of the functions within the Group who are not assigned management or operational roles and who have adequate requirements of independence, professionalism and integrity3.

-The Body is tasked with supervising the effectiveness of compliance with the Organisational Model, and ensuring that it its updated to match alterations to the organisational structure or the regulatory framework by making justified proposals to the Chief Executive Officer, who then passes them on to the Board of Directors.
+The Board is tasked with supervising the effectiveness of compliance with the Organizational Model, and ensuring that it its updated to match alterations to the organizational structure or the regulatory framework by making justified proposals to the Chief Executive Officer, who then passes them on to the Board of Directors.

-Vested with autonomous powers of initiative and control, the Body also performs its controls on behalf of BancoPosta Ringfenced Capital.
+Vested with autonomous powers of initiative and control, the Board also performs its controls on behalf of BancoPosta Ring-fenced Capital.

-In order to operate effectively, the Board - which, among other things, relies on the support of the Company's competent key functions in performing the in-depth analyses and verifications deemed necessary - examines auditing reports drafted by the Internal Control function and by other corporate units with control duties relevant to the issues covered under Legislative Decree no. 231/2001.
+In order to operate effectively, the Board - which, among other things, relies on the support of the Company's competent key functions in performing the in-depth analyses and verifications deemed necessary - examines auditing reports drafted by the Internal Audit function and by other corporate units with control duties relevant to the issues covered under Legislative Decree no. 231/2001.